nonokangwei/Stable-Diffusion-on-GCP/README.md

 gcloud services enable compute.googleapis.com artifactregistry.googleapis.com container.googleapis.com file.googleapis.com
 ```
 ### Create GKE Cluster
-do the following step using the cloud shell.
-This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus).
+Do the following step using the cloud shell.
+This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus). \
-In this guide we also enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing.
+In this guide we also enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing. \
-We will also enable [GPU time sharing](https://cloud.google.com/kubernetes-engine/docs/how-to/timesharing-gpus#enable-cluster) to optimize GPU utilization for inference workload.
+We will also enable [GPU time sharing](https://cloud.google.com/kubernetes-engine/docs/how-to/timesharing-gpus#enable-cluster) to optimize GPU utilization for inference workload. \
 We used a custom intance type which is 4c48Gi, since we are going to assign 2c22Gi to each pod.

 ```